Nguyendat-bit/U-net/README.md

 - `all-train`: The folder of training data
 - `all-valid`: The folder of validation data
-- `color-mode`: Where the model after training saved
+- `color-mode`: hsv or rgb or gray
 - `lr`: The learning rate
 - `image-size`: The image size of the dataset
+- `model-save`: Where the model after training saved

 ## Feedback
 If you meet any issues when using this library, please let us know via the issues submission tab.